 \subsection{Experimental Setup}

 \textbf{Models.} We evaluate open-source LLMs with diverse model architectures and sizes, including Qwen3-4B, Qwen3-8B, Qwen3-30B-A3B-Thinking-2507-FP8 (hereinafter Qwen3-30B)~\cite{yang2025qwen3}, and gpt-oss-20b~\cite{openai2025gptoss}.
-For gpt-oss-20b, we apply MXFP4 quantization for the mixture-of-expert weights.
+For gpt-oss-20b, we apply MXFP4 quantization for the mixture-of-experts weights.
 Since its attention blocks alternate between banded window and fully dense patterns, we apply sparse attention only to dense attention blocks.
 For each LLM, we follow the sampling parameters recommended by its HuggingFace model card (see Appendix~\ref{sec:append:sampleparam}).

 \textbf{Hardware.} All experiments are conducted on a server equipped with two NVIDIA H100 NVL GPUs (94~GB).